PramodTKodag/Multiplayer-tic-tac-toe-game/README.md

 ## How to run this app

-1. socket-app
+1. socket-app :zap:
     - Got to the folder socket-app, and run this node app by just typping `yarn start` command on your terminal :+1:
-2. tic-tac-toe
+2. tic-tac-toe :snowflake:
-    - Same as above you can run this app by typping `yarn start command` on your terminal
+    - Same as above you can run this app by typping `yarn start command` on your terminal :raised_hands:

+> For running the app with authentication, you will need a authentication server.
+Contact the admin for further support :fire: